pyeventsourcing/eventsourcing-eventstoredb/README.md

 by calling it with an application class, a projection class, and a concrete tracking recorder class.

+The example below shows that when the projection is run, the materialised view is updated by processing the event of the upstream event-sourced `TrainingSchool` application.
+It also shows that when tricks are subsequently added to the application's aggregates, events continue to be processed, such that the trick counter is incremented in the downstream materialised view "read model".

 ```python
 import os
 from eventsourcing.projection import ProjectionRunner